21644h/DP_QA_joint_model/README.md

 --warmup_step 100
 ```

 The dataset Molweni can be downloaded from https://github.com/HIT-SCIR/Molweni.
-You can run the code with a shell like example_shell.sh.
 The parameter 'task' refers to the model to run: 0----multi-tasking model, 1----QA-only model, 2----DP-only model.

 ## Reference
 If you use this code please cite our paper: